openfaas/openfaas.github.io/_posts/2019-08-06-serverless-static-sites.md

 ---
-title: "Bringing Serverless to a webpage near you with Hugo & Kubernetes"
+title: "Bringing Serverless to a Web Page Near you with Hugo & Kubernetes"
-description: With the simplicity of OpenFaaS's templating system we can easily create new templates in no time.
-Today we will be showing how to continuosly deploy static sites using a new template for hugo and the FunctionIngress CRD for custom domain names.
+description: With the extensibility of OpenFaaS's templating system we can create new templates in no time.
+Today we'll show how to continuously deploy static sites using a new template for Hugo and the FunctionIngress CRD for custom domain names.
 date: 2019-08-06
 image: /images/2019-serverless-static-sites/background.jpg
 categories: